 An employee journey is all the events, touchpoints, milestones, and activities employees take and go through during their employment in an organization.

 Some human resources professionals like to use the term “moments that matter” as a synonym for employee journey.
 Why?
 Because the main goal of identifying employee journeys is understanding what are the most important moments for employees during their employment.
-Journeys help companies understand the components that have a positive impact on employee motivation and engagement in the workplace.
+These moments can include a first performance review, receiving recognition for good work, or being considered for a promotion.
+When organizations analyze employee journeys closely, they can identify which experiences truly shape how employees feel about their workplace.
+Journeys help companies understand the components that have a positive impact on employee motivation and engagement in the workplace, while also highlighting moments where frustration or disengagement might begin to build.

 What is Employee Journey Mapping?